Cibersino/tot-readingmeter/docs/cleanup/DeadCodeLedger.md

 - IPC channel names and contextBridge exposure names remain literal in current evidence (no dynamic channel construction observed so far).
 - Contract closure note:
   - Main->renderer push event inventory is statically grounded via `contracts.webContents.send.log`.
-  - `preset-deleted` and `preset-restored` were closed as dead push-only channels in Phase 4 (see Sections 4.2–4.3 and C2).
+  - `preset-deleted` and `preset-restored` were closed as dead push-only channels in Phase 4 (see Sections 4.2–4.3 and C2) and removed in Phase 5 / Batch-01.

 ---